backdrop-contrib/navbar/README.md

 Prerequisite
 ------------

-The Navbar module requires Backdrop core's Administration bar module, but Administration bar is suppressed if the Navbar module is enabled.
+The Navbar module requires Backdrop core's Administration bar module, but the Administration bar is suppressed if the Navbar module is enabled.

 Installation